Killing of Christian Glass

 The killing of Christian Glass occurred on June 11, 2022, in Clear Creek County, Colorado, near the town of Silver Plume, at approximately 12:30 am.
 Glass, aged 22, was driving alone in a vehicle in the evening of June 10 when the vehicle went off the road.
 Unable to get it back on the road, he called 911 for help at approximately 11:20 pm, June 10.
 When the police arrived, Glass may have had some form of mental distress, and refused to get out of the vehicle.
 When a police officer, with weapon drawn, asked him why not, he replied "Sir, I'm terrified."

 The police tried for over an hour to get Glass to leave the vehicle.
 Eventually, they broke the window of the vehicle, shot bean bags at Glass, and then tased him.
-Glass turned towards an officer while holding a small knife, then attempted to stab himself.
+Glass turned towards an officer while holding a small knife.
 Glass was then shot at least five times with a handgun by a Clear Creek County sheriff's deputy, Andrew Buen.
 Glass died at the scene.

+Eight officers were criminally charged in total.
+The shooter, Andrew Buen, was charged with second-degree murder, official misconduct, and reckless endangerment.
+He faced trial in April 2024, where the jury deadlocked on the murder and misconduct charges, but convicted him of endangerment.
+He faced retrial in February 2025, where he was convicted on the lesser offense of negligent homicide, rather than murder.
+He was sentenced to three years in prison, the maximum sentence for negligent homicide.

+Seven other officers involved in the killing were also charged.
+One officer, Kyle Gould, who watched the killing unfold virtually, was charged with negligent homicide and reckless endangerment.
+Gould took a plea deal in November 2023 for the lesser conviction of failing to intervene, and was sentenced to two years probation.
+By July 2025, the other six accused officers all had their charges dropped or dismissed.

+On May 23, 2023, Glass' family settled with several Colorado local governments for the sum of $19 million, the largest settlement for a police killing in Colorado history.
+In addition, the Clear Creek Sheriff's Department will be required to establish a crisis intervention team and train the entire force in crisis intervention by the end of 2024.